The 4 Step Guide to Solving NEET Numericals

 Half your job is done when the questions are read closely, the rest is now only up to some rearranging and calculations.
 Most students, in the wake of saving time, just look for keywords in the questions and skim through the options and then directly to the OMR sheet with their response, as a result, losing out on all the 4 marks, making it worse, lose a mark subsequently impacting your final score immensely.
 Watch out for this.
 Read, comprehend, and analyze all your options as well as questions.
 Post this, recollect concepts linked to the numericals.

 2. Rearrange the given data

 Jot down the data given in the question.
-If you have a well-practised hand, some questions would be a breeze as you would just have to glance through, recognize the problem type, and with a rough estimate you have already arrived at the answer.
-This comes handy and is part of the elimination method in MCQ type questions.
-The elimination method boosts the chances of your answer being right.
+If you have a well-practised hand, some NEET questions would be a breeze as you would just have to glance through, recognize the problem type, and with a rough estimate you have already arrived at the answer.
+This comes in handy and is part of the elimination method in MCQ type questions.
+The elimination method increases the chances of your answer being right.

 3. Figuring out the procedure and executing

 Once you have read the question carefully and organized the information given in the question, your mind already has come up with recalling formulae and gathering concepts.
 Zero down on an approach and get going.
 Know what the question is asking and solve the question carefully and with accuracy.
-In case of physics, perhaps it would be recalling a formula and in case of chemistry, it can be equations/reactions.
+In the case of physics, perhaps it would be recalling a formula and in case of chemistry, it can be equations/reactions.
 If your approach is right, you will arrive at the answer.